adeyomilawal/zombie-port-killer/CONTRIBUTING.md

-# Contributing to Zombie Port Killer
+# Contributing to zkill

-First off, thank you for considering contributing to zkill! 🎉

-It's people like you that make zkill such a great tool for developers worldwide.
+Thanks for wanting to help! 🎉 Every contribution, big or small, makes zkill better for everyone.

 ## Table of Contents